purnesh42H/Ftp-Adapter/readme.md

 - To use, import the 3 xpo files in your AX dev environment.
 Compile and Run CIL.

 Note:- This project is a prototype intended to show the concept of AIF based FTP adapter for Dynamics AX 2012 and can be used as a base model to extend for different cases.
+It has some client specific files with fake information as used for the demo.